yjhsjtu/HighSpotCode/README.md

     c.
 Merge sort playlists from 50 blocks.
 Get one playlist from each block and put them in a min priority queue with size 50.
     Get the playlist with minimal id and write it to the output file.
 Fetch the nxet playlist in the same block and put it in the queue.
     After a whole block is processed, read the next block from the same chunk into memory.

-  For example, memory is 4G, file is 100G. split file to 2G chunks and read each chunk to memory and sort them